SaphMB/CV/README.md

 ## Sapphire Mason-Brown

-A determined and passionate communications professional making a transition to the technology industry.
-After working in communications within the charity a public sectors, I'm training to become a developer at Maker's Academy, an intensive developer bootcamp.
+A determined and passionate communications professional making a transition into the technology industry.
+After working in communications within the charity and public sectors, I'm training to become a developer at Maker's Academy, an intensive developer bootcamp.

 ## Skills